hmlongco/Builder/README.md

 #### RxSwiftWidgets

 Builder wasn't my first attempt at a SwiftUI-like library.
-I created [RxSwiftWidgets](https://github.com/hmlongco/RxSwiftWidgets) almost immediately after SwiftUI was announced, but was frustrated by several issues inherent in its implementation.
+I created [RxSwiftWidgets](https://github.com/hmlongco/RxSwiftWidgets) almost immediately after SwiftUI was announced, but was frustrated by several issues inherent in my initial implementation.

 I started over with Builder to see if I could do better.
 (Spoiler alert: I could.)